Cantley History, Family Crest & Coats of Arms

 The surname Cantley was first found in Norfolk, where they held a family seat from ancient times.

-Important Dates for the Cantley family
+Early History of the Cantley family

 This web page shows only a small excerpt of our Cantley research.
 Another 170 words (12 lines of text) covering the years 1086, 1198, 1379, 1452, 1581, 1626, 1790, 1797, 1500 and 1854 are included under the topic Early Cantley History in all our PDF Extended History products and printed products wherever possible.